S is for Secure Act May Help American’s with their Retirement Savings

 Increase the Required Minimum Distribution (RMDs) Age

 Under current law, the required minimum distributions (RMDs) from retirement accounts must begin at age 70 ½.
-The SECURE act seeks to increase the required minimum distribution age to age 75, addressing today’s increase in life expectancy.
+The SECURE act seeks to increase the required minimum distribution age to age 75.
+It addresses today’s increase in life expectancy.

 Expand small employers’ capability to access retirement plans